Skip to content

 OMT is performed by a doctor of osteopathic medicine (DO).
 DOs are licensed physicians who have received additional training in osteopathic principles and techniques.

 During an OMT session, the DO will use their hands to palpate (feel) your muscles and joints to identify any areas of restriction.
-They will then use a variety of techniques to release these restrictions and improve range of motion.
+They will then use a variety of techniques to release these restrictions and improve the range of motion.
 OMT techniques can include:

 • Stretching